sky-90091/dev/content/posts/getting-started.md

 Note, that on first start & all subsequent starts, the node will connect to peers & download remaining blocks.
 The storage size is however quite modest ( 41 M as of Jan 18).

+The node makes a web-ui available on http://localhost:6420/.

 ### Client [Reference](https://github.com/skycoin/skycoin/blob/develop/cmd/cli/README.md)

+The client interacts with the node over JSON-RPC.

 ```
 cd $GOPATH/src/github.com/skycoin/skycoin/